12 Email Marketing Optimization Tips

 Try using different sender names and see what readers respond to best.
 If you’re using a person’s name that might not be easily recognized, you can follow it with the company name to create the connection.

 3. Make it Personal

-In a world of overflowing inboxes, personalization is more important than ever and it is more than just using the recipient’s first name.
+As a digital marketing company, we always say that people have overflowing inboxes, so personalization is more important than ever and it is more than just using the recipient’s first name.

 AI Marketing Tools